More scaling limits for 1d random Schr\"odinger operators with critically decaying and vanishing potentials: Introduction

 and $\mathcal{B}$,$\mathcal{W}$ are independent real and complex standard Brownian motions.
 For the decaying model \eqref{decaying} with $\alpha=\frac{1}{2}$, they proved the point process $\Lambda_n$ converges to a point process $\Lambda$ that agrees with the $\text{Sine}_\beta$ process from random matrix theory \cite{valko2009continuum}, with $\beta=\frac{2}{(\sigma\rho)^2}$.

-When $\alpha>\frac{1}{2}$ and the potentials decay faster, $\Lambda_n$ converges to a deterministic limit, called the clock (or picket fence) process See \cite{flores2023one}, \cite{killip2009eigenvalue}, \cite{last2008fine} for convergence to the clock process in related models.
+When $\alpha>\frac{1}{2}$ and the potentials decay faster, $\Lambda_n$ converges to a deterministic limit, called the clock (or picket fence) process See \cite{flores2023one}, \cite{killip2009eigenvalue}, \cite{last2008fine} for convergence to the Clock process in related discrete models, and see \cite{nakano2014level} and \cite{MR3379349} for convergence to the Clock process and Sch (resp. $\operatorname{Sine}_\beta$) processes on vanishing (resp. decaying) continuum models in supercritical and critical cases.
 When $\alpha\in(0,\frac{1}{2})$, then the potentials decay slower than the critical value, and the point process $\Lambda_n$ should have a Poisson limit, though the Poisson limit is currently only proved in \cite{kotani2017poisson} for a continuous time model with randomness arising from a Brownian motion.

-We will now further investigate the intermediate case $\alpha=\frac{1}{2}$.
-Inspired from the vanishing and decaying models, we consider the \textbf{mixed vanishing-decaying model}
+There is also a recent study on the scaling limit of eigenvalues at the edge $\{\pm 2\}$ where a different scaling will arise, see \cite{han2023universal}.